evotext/ielex-data-and-tree/README.md

 # Indo-European Good Enough Tree

+[ADD DOI AFTER ZENODO RELEASE]

 This repository contains data and scripts for producing a Baysian phylogenetic tree sample of for the Indo-European family which is *good enough* for use in phylogenetic comparative methods.
+It should be considered as the current version of the "Indo-European Lexical Cognacy Database" from Dunn (2012), popularly known as "IELex".
 There are persistent rumours that something better will be available soon, but in the meantime, this is the best we can do.

 ## Design principles